rickballard/CoCivium/intent/Intent_Civium_Design_Principles.md

 - Recursive reflection as a tool of trust
 - Safeguards born from transparency, not authority

 These principles are not fixed.
-They will evolve, as CoCivium evolves.
+They will evolve, as CoCivium™ evolves.